ecilasun/e32/README.md

 # TODO

 - Expose FPGA pins connected to the GPIO / PMOD / LED / BUTTON peripherals as memory mapped devices
-- Add an SPI device to interface to an SD card reader
 - Work on a bus arbiter to support more than one HART (ideally one director and several worker harts)
 - Add back the simple GPU design
 - Utilize the dual port setup of main program memory to try and overlap / pipeline parts of the CPU